angeldzzz23/Swiper/README.md

 **Addition/bugss**
-There are still a couple features I would liek to fix.
+There are still a couple features I would like to fix.
 1. There's a bug when creating an account, for some reason, sometimes it doesnt show swippable users.
-A quick workaround is changeing the scene delegate to HomeController and logging in that way.
+A quick workaround is changing the scene delegate to HomeController and logging in that way.